oberon-lang/oberon-lang.github.io/_posts/2021-07-16-comparing-oberon+-with-oberon-2-and-07.md

 Features in evaluation:

-- Procedure body interleafed with declaration sequences
+- Procedure body interleaved with declaration sequences
 - Non-local variable and parameter access
 - Covariance of overloaded method return types and fields (like Component Pascal)